Kai Ambos

 Kai Ambos (born 29 March 1965) is a German jurist and judge.
-He who holds the teaching chair at the University of Göttingen in criminal law, criminal procedure, comparative law and international criminal law.
+He holds the teaching chair at the University of Göttingen in criminal law, criminal procedure, comparative law and international criminal law.
 He served as a judge at the District Court for Lower Saxony between 2006 and 2017.
-In February 2017 he was appointed to serve as a judge on the Special Tribunal for Kosovo (officially "Kosovo Relocated Specialist Judicial Institution") at the International Court of Justice in The Hague.
+In February 2017, he was appointed to serve as a judge on the Kosovo Specialist Chambers, a specialized hybrid criminal tribunal located in The Hague.
 He has authored and edited numerous publications on criminal law and procedure in Germany and internationally.

-In 2011 he argued that the killing of Osama bin Laden was "both illegal and morally dubious".
+In 2011, he argued that the killing of Osama bin Laden was "both illegal and morally dubious".

 Biography

 Kai Ambos was born in Heidelberg.
 He studied Law and Political sciences at Freiburg i.B., Oxford and Munich, where he passed his Level I law exams in 1990.
 His doctorate, also received from Munich University, and supervised by Horst Schüler-Springorum, followed just two years later.
 His dissertation, subsequently published under the auspices of the Max Planck Institute, concerned problems of drug control in Colombia, Peru and Bolivia.
-On 27 October 1997 he received the "Law and Development Prize" from the "Herbert Krüger foundation for overseas constitutional comparison" for it.
+On 27 October 1997, he received the "Law and Development Prize" from the "Herbert Krüger foundation for overseas constitutional comparison" for it.
 Meanwhile, he passed his Level II law exams in 1994.